miakilborn/3260Chess/README.md

 Instructions to Run:
 - Open terminal window #1, compile program
 - Open terminal window #2
-** both terminal windows need to be open in the same direcory as this readme
+** both terminal windows need to be open in the same directory as this README

+- In a terminal, type make server
-- In terminal 1, type make run
+- In another terminal, type make run
-- In terminal 2, type make run
+- In another terminal, type make run

-Terminal 1 should indicate that it is player 1, terminal 2 should indicate that it is player 2.
-At this stage, both terminals should prompt for a name.
+After selecting the same gameroom in both terminals, one terminal should indicate that it is player 1, the other should indicate that it is player 2.

-Terminal 1 defines the rules for the game.
-Terminal 2 plays by the rules given by terminal 1.
+The gameroom selection defines the rules for the game.

 Instructions to Play
 - Each player (in each terminal window) is assigned a colour, and respective case to represent pieces on the board